 That’s what scuba is about for me.

 Most of my diving has been fairly warm water diving, though being hit by the occasional cold currents or thermoclines at 20°C feels more generic f’in freezing and closer to 0°C

 I love night dives, though initially was pretty nervous before getting in the water.
 Strangely I’ve not once felt uncomfortable on a night dive!
 A totally different world with the nocturnal creatures coming out to feed.
 The silence, the darkness.
 You don’t just see the darkness, you feel the darkness.
 Everywhere you aren’t shining your touch.
 Turning it off, just floating, gazing up to the surface, what a feeling of quiet; both inwardly & outwardly.
 Seeing a baby white tip reef shark swimming past, it’s graceful body shimmering, reflecting back the light of the torch.
 You feel almost invisible.

 And wreck dives!
 Seeing how the marine world creatures welcome these foreign objects and turn them into their own homes, like abandoned buildings on land, is just strangely beautiful.
 The history, and sometimes sadness that also comes with the area you are exploring; a living underwater museum, or memorial.

-So far I’ve logged 88 dives and aim to double that in the next year (It’s on!)
-I’ve just completed my Rescue Diver Certification (DIVER!
+So far I’ve logged 150 dives and completed my Rescue Diver Certification (DIVER!
 DIVER?!) and booked to do my Dive Master in Komodo with Wicked Diving (October 2019)